king/bravo/README.md

  - Converting keyed states to Flink DataSets for processing and analytics
  - Reading/Writing non-keyed operators states
  - Bootstrap keyed states from Flink DataSets and create new valid savepoints
- - Transform existing savepoints by replacing/changing some states
+ - Transform existing savepoints by replacing/changing/creating states

 Some example use-cases:
  - Point-in-time state analytics across all operators and keys